The Broken Pedestal

 He encouraged me to follow my dreams, no matter how big or small they were.
 He let me do anything I wanted, as long as it made me happy.
 His happiness was seeing the smile on my face, and he was always my biggest fan.
 In fact, we were always each other’s biggest fan, and we both offered encouragement and support in everything we did.
 We stood by each other, with the utmost dedication.
 He was MY hero, and I admired him so much.
 The song, “Wind Beneath my Wings” was one that always made me think of him whenever I heard it.
 I was safe in his arms, and I felt how much he loved me.
 His gentle kiss melted this girl’s heart, every time.
 I loved his morals, ethics, honesty, and his big, sensitive heart.

 The woman on the pedestal stood so tall and proud.
-A man loving a woman so much, it was displayed proudly for all to see.
+Her husband placed her there years ago.
+The pedestal, with her on top, was proudly displayed for all to see.

-The pedestal is now broken into a million little pieces, with me lost somewhere in the heaps of debris.
+The pedestal is now broken into a million little pieces.
+I am lost somewhere in the debris.

-I was the woman who stood on the pedestal and then was intentionally and violently pushed and punched, in an effort to break the pedestal.
-My husband threw me to the ground so carelessly, while reveling in the knowledge that I only “thought” I was his everything.
+I was the woman who stood on the pedestal, thinking her life was pretty much perfect.
+He stood behind the pedestal and intentionally and violently pushed and kicked it, in an effort to break the sacred pedestal.
+His efforts were successful, as he then watched me fall with the pieces of the pedestal.
+My husband let me fall to the ground so carelessly, as he reveled in the knowledge that I only “thought” I was his everything.
+Silly wife.

 I am crumpled on the ground, curled up in the fetal position.
 My tear stained face is bruised and bloody.

 The broken pedestal will never be whole again, and neither will I, the woman who used to smile so brightly upon it.
 I am a shell, a broken soul.
 I have lost every last ounce of safety and comfort I have ever known.
-I will never trust again, and my gift of seeing only the good in people is forever tarnished.
+I will never trust again, and my gift of seeing only the good in people is forever gone.
 Not only do I doubt others, but I doubt myself.
-How can I trust my own intuition after being told I was ridiculous for thinking such things.
-The world and people around me are now the unknown.
-Our previously untainted marriage now feels dirty and cheap.
+How can I trust my own intuition after being told I was ridiculous for thinking such things time and time again.
+He denied it every time I asked, but I knew, I just knew.
+Thanks to that, the world and people around me are now the unknown.
+Our previously untainted marriage now feels tarnished, dirty and cheap.

 There is no longer sun in the sky, only angry clouds of grey.
 My tears fall like raindrops amidst a fierce winter storm.
 The man I have loved for so long, is not who I thought he was.
 I wear self-doubt like an all-weather jacket, but I only feel cold.